Columbaria & Cremation Niches

 Granite-front cremation niche with bronze plaque and vase.

-Granite-front niches are sealed with granite.
-Fronts can be laser-etched with personal details or can have a bronze plaque with an inscription.
+Similar to the bronze-front niche, a granite-front niche is sealed with granite.
+The front may be laser-etched with personal details or it may have a bronze plaque with an inscription.
+Granite-front niches can be found indoors or out.

 Glass-front niche containing an urn, peals and photograph at Ocean View Funeral Home and Burial Park.